Tripurari-kumar/My-messenger/README.md

  3. Real-Time Communication::- The application uses Socket.io, a powerful library that enables real-time, bidirectional communication between the client and server.
 This ensures instant message delivery and updates, creating a seamless chat experience.

+   Application incorporates a **time-lapse feature** that displays the timestamp of each message, indicating when it was sent or received. also prioritizes the display of the latest incoming messages, ensuring that they are prominently shown to users.
+   Incoming messages are typically positioned at the top of the chat window or conversation thread, making them immediately visible to users.

   Real time chatting:-
   ![image](https://github.com/Tripurari-kumar/My-messenger/assets/36576242/1df22def-27a1-493a-846b-c9dcf9cdef68)